 Here again my nursing background is of great value, in combination with being certified in this mediation specialty.
 When the Oregon Legislature passed SB483 in 2013, the Oregon Patient Safety Commission Board of Directors announced the launch of “Early Discussion and Resolution (EDR) for Adverse Healthcare Incidents”— a process that gives Oregon patients and providers a new way to seek resolution when a patient has been seriously physically injured or has unexpectedly died during healthcare.
 My listing on the Commission’s website can be found here.

 If you are stuck in a conflict, I encourage you to try mediation.
 Of course, both parties have to be willing to try; I may be able to help develop that willingness to start with.
-If the other party does not become willing, I can work with you towards answers and a sense of peace for yourself.
+If the other party does not become willing, I can work with you towards strategies for a sense of peace for yourself.

 For more information on Mediation, please contact me for a free telephone consultation.